12 Top-Rated Hiking Trails in Nova Scotia

 Most people will tell you that their favorite trail to hike in the entire park is the iconic Skyline Trail.
 This is an easier trail that still packs plenty of punch, with views of the Cabot Trail winding through the park, panoramic views of the ocean, and plenty of opportunities for wildlife sightings.
 Hike quietly and keep a close eye on your surroundings, and you just might catch a rare glimpse of a majestic moose.

-Though much of the hike takes place on mellow trails and boardwalks, there are some stairs to contend with as you make your way towards the lookout.
+Although much of the hike takes place on mellow trails and boardwalks, there are some stairs to contend with as you make your way toward the lookout.
 Overall, this hike is considered relatively easy and family-friendly.
 You can either do a shorter out-and-back, 6.5-kilometer hike, or you can opt to extend your hike and take the 8.2-kilometer loop.

 The things that make the Skyline Trail so awesome are also its downfall: on a weekend in the summer, this trail can get busy.
 If you'd rather not face crowds, you're better off checking out another hike in the park or saving this one for the off season.